lirio2001/Predicting-the-Case-Status-of-H1B/README.md

 1. Insufficient Predictors
 2. Unclear Boundary Between Case Status (Certified and Certified-Withdrawn)
 3. Factual or political reason

-The second guess was addressed and verified by the same dataset.
+The second guess was addressed and verified in *troubleshooting.Rmd* and *troubleshooting.html*.
 Certified and Certified-Withdrawn are group together, and Withdrawn is completely dropped out.
 Denied is kept unchanged.
 In general, the updated data set that has 2 levels has a better performance than the original data with 4 levels.
 But its preformance on testing dataset is still poor.
 Therefore, having multiple levels on outcome variable is not the main reason that cause the model to preform poorly.

 ## Conclusion
 Random forest model wins with a narrow margin.
 However, its performance on the testing set shows that it does not help much on determining the H-1B visa’s case status.
 The problems may involves with factual issues that is outside of the data.
 In order to improve model, a more detailed information about the applicants, such as gender and ethnicity, are require to build a better model.